dmytrochumakov/invaluable-resources/README.md

 [Domain-Driven Design: Tackling Complexity in the Heart of Software 📚][dddBook]

 ### System Design
-[System Design Interview – An insider's guide 📚][systemDesignInterviewBookFirstEdition]
+[System Design Interview – An insider's guide 📚][systemDesignInterviewBookVolumeOne] [System Design Interview – An Insider's Guide: Volume 2 📚][systemDesignInterviewBookVolumeTwo]

 ### Continuous Architecture
 [Continuous Architecture in Practice: Software Architecture in the Age of Agility and DevOps 📚][continuousArchitectureInPracticeBook]